ellysheppard9630/product-leadership-playbook/06-meetings/03-pre-refinement.md

-# Pre-Refinement
+# Delivery Sync

-Pre-Refinement is a working session between Product and Engineering leadership that occurs before backlog refinement.
+Delivery Sync is a weekly coordination meeting between Product and Engineering leadership.

-Its purpose is to ensure upcoming work is ready for Engineering before it reaches the broader development team.
+Its purpose is to ensure work moves smoothly through the delivery pipeline by identifying dependencies, removing blockers, and coordinating upcoming initiatives.

-Rather than spending refinement discovering missing information, identifying technical spikes, or debating whether work is ready, those conversations happen here.

-The result is shorter, more productive refinement sessions and fewer interruptions during development.
+Unlike Backlog Health Review, this meeting is not about deciding what work should be prioritized.

+Unlike Refinement, this meeting is not about implementation.

+Delivery Sync exists to coordinate the transition from Product planning into Engineering execution.

 ---

 # Purpose

-Pre-Refinement exists to answer one question:
+Delivery Sync answers one question:

-> **Is this work ready to bring to the Engineering team?**
+> **Is the work moving through our delivery pipeline without unnecessary friction?**

-The meeting focuses on removing uncertainty before implementation begins.
+The meeting focuses on coordination, communication, and readiness.

-Typical discussion includes:
+---

+# Ownership

+Delivery Sync is jointly owned by Product and Engineering.

+Product owns:

+- Business priorities
-- Discovery completeness
+- Discovery progress
+- Customer commitments

+Engineering owns:

-- Technical unknowns
+- Technical readiness
-- Story readiness
+- Delivery risks
-- Required spikes
+- Capacity planning
 - Dependencies

-- Acceptance criteria
-- Engineering concerns
+Both organizations share responsibility for ensuring work flows efficiently.

 ---

 # Objectives

-During each session the team should:
+During each meeting the team should:

-- Review upcoming work
+- Review upcoming initiatives
-- Validate discovery is complete
-- Identify technical questions
-- Determine whether engineering spikes are required
-- Confirm acceptance criteria are sufficient
+- Coordinate Product and Engineering priorities
 - Identify cross-team dependencies
+- Surface delivery risks
+- Discuss customer commitments
+- Review engineering concerns
-- Decide whether work is ready for Refinement
+- Prepare work for Pre-Refinement

-The objective is preparation—not estimation.
+The objective is alignment—not status reporting.

 ---

 # Typical Attendees

-Required:
+Required

 - Product Manager
-- Product Owner (if applicable)
 - Engineering Manager

-Optional:
+Recommended

+- Product Owner
 - Technical Lead

+Optional

 - Architect
+- QA Lead
-- UX Designer
+- UX

-The broader Engineering team should not attend this meeting.

-Their time is better spent once the work has already been prepared.
+Attendance should remain small enough to enable decisions.

 ---